openfga/openfga/README.md

 ## Setup and Installation

-> ℹ️ The following sections setup an OpenFGA server using the default configuration values.
+> ℹ️ The following sections set up an OpenFGA server using the default configuration values.
 These are for rapid development and not for a production environment.
 >
 > For more information on how to configure the OpenFGA server, please take a look at our official documentation on [Configuring OpenFGA](https://openfga.dev/docs/getting-started/setup-openfga#configuring-the-server) or our [Production Checklist](https://openfga.dev/docs/getting-started/setup-openfga#production-checklist).